MPG Check By Reg Number

 Nina chose the Mercedes and felt good about paying more upfront.
 The MPG check showed her that over three years, she would more than recover the price difference through fuel savings and cheaper running costs.

-MPG stands for miles per gallon and is a measure of a vehicle’s fuel efficiency.
-It represents the number of miles a car can travel on one gallon of fuel.
+MPG stands for miles per gallon, a measurement used to show a vehicle’s fuel efficiency.
+It indicates how many miles a car can travel using one gallon of fuel.
+A higher MPG rating means the vehicle can cover more distance while using less gasoline.